jlacar/aoc-2023-kotlin/resources/Day07.md

 ## Summary

 Here are some of the things I hope you can take away today:
 1. Start with the end in mind.
-Use that vision as your guide when making design decisions
+Use that vision as your guide when making design and refactoring decisions.
 2. Start simple, and strive to keep things simple.
+Keep refactoring your code to keep it simple, easy to read, and easy to understand.
-3. When we start getting frustrated, think about why.
-It's often because we've made things more complicated and complex than they need to be.
-Go back to #2 and try to find a simple way.
+3. Whenever you start getting frustrated with code, think about why that is.
+It's often because things are more complicated and complex than they need to be.
+Go back to #2 and try to find a simpler way.
-4. Tell the story to someone, even it's just a rubber duck or an imaginary audience reading your blog post, and try to make the code tell the same story using the same words and idea constructs.
+4. Tell the story to someone, even if it's just a rubber duck or an imaginary audience reading your blog post.
+Try to make the code tell the same story using the same words and idea constructs.
 5. Make the story in the code line up with the story in our head.
-The more the two line up, the easier it will be to reason about what the code is doing.
-The easier it is to reason about what the code is doing, the more you'll understand how to work with it and not mess it up.
+The more the two line up, the easier it will be to reason about what's going on in the code.
+The easier it is to reason about what's going on, the more you'll understand how to work with it and not mess it up.

-That's pretty much it in a nutshell.
-Thanks for staying with me this far and I hope you can use some of this in your own work, and play.
+That's pretty much it in a (giant) nutshell.
+Thanks for staying with me this far and I hope some of these ideas come in hand in your own work, and play.

 If you celebrate it, Merry Christmas!
-Otherwise, and as always, have a great day and happy coding!
+Otherwise and as always, have a great day and happy coding!